DidrikF/dat510-assignment1/README.md

 #### Part 2: Simplified DES

 ##### Taks 1
+Test the SDES encryption/decryption implementation with the provided tests cases given in Part 2:

+`node SDES/tests`

 Encrypts/decrypts the plaintext/ciphertext given in task 1 using the Simplifed DES algorithm and prints out the completed table:

 `node SDES/task1`